mattihicks/mattihicks/novartis.md

 layout: project
 title: Novartis
 date: 2013 - 2016
-intro: From March 2013 to August 2016 I was a senior user experience designer responsible for the research and design of social & collaboration technologies among scientists within Novartis.<br/><br/> Most of this work is under an NDA.
+intro: From March 2013 to August 2016 I was a senior user experience researcher responsible for the research and design of social & collaboration technologies among scientists within Novartis.<br/><br/> Most of this work is under an NDA.
 permalink: novartis/
 ---